redis/docs/content/develop/connect/clients/php.md

 ```

 If you have the [Redis source folder](https://github.com/redis/redis) available,
-you can also use generate the certificate and private key with these commands:
+you can also generate the certificate and private key with these commands:

 ```bash
 ./utils/gen-test-certs.sh